Oh Aaron

-Oh Aaron is the third studio album by American teen pop singer Aaron Carter, released in the summer of 2001 through Jive Records.
-The album features three collaborations with No Secrets and his older brother, Nick Carter.
-Despite being not as successful as his second album, it found success in the US, peaking at number seven and was certified Platinum by the RIAA making this Aaron's second top 10 album and second platinum-selling album.
-This album was also his second album that was released under Jive Records.
+Oh Aaron is the third studio album by American teen pop singer Aaron Carter, released in the summer of 2001 as his second album through Jive Records.
+The album features three collaborations with No Secrets and his older brother Nick.
+Despite receiving mixed reviews and not being as successful internationally as his second album, it found success in the US, peaking at number seven and being certified Platinum by the RIAA, and subsequently becoming Aaron's second top 10 album and second platinum-selling album.

 Oh Aaron was accompanied by a concert DVD of the same name, which was released on March 26, 2002, and included footage of his 2001 concert in Baton Rouge, Louisiana, as well as music videos and interviews.

 Play Along Toys also created an Aaron Carter action figure in conjunction with the album's release.